syedfa/apptentive-documentation/using_apptentive/cordova/integration.md

 # Setting Rating Provider

-If you are deploying your Cordova app to Amazon's Appstore instead of Google Play, you will need to use the following function.
+If your app is built for Android and are deploying your Cordova app to Amazon's Appstore instead of Google Play, you will need to use the following function.
 Pass in the string **"amazon"**.
 If you publish your app with Google Play, this step is not necessary.

 ```javascript
 Apptentive.setRatingProvider("amazon");